How to Make Zinnias Bloom More : A Beginners Guide to Pinching & Deadheading

 Deadheading and pinching are both techniques used to promote more abundant flowering in zinnias, but they serve slightly different purposes.

-Deadheading involves removing spent flowers from the plant to prevent the formation of seeds and encourage the production of new blooms.
+Deadheading involves removing spent flowers from the plant to encourage the production of new blooms and to save their seeds.

 On the other hand, pinching refers to pruning the growing tips of zinnia plants to stimulate branching and create a bushier, more compact growth habit.